 - R v C, R v B – Sole counsel in two jury criminal trials (inflicting grievous bodily harm and indecent assault).

-- Bari Properties Ltd v International Franchises Ltd – Sole counsel for a commercial landlord in a Court of Appeal hearing and in various Supreme Court trials and applications.
+- Bari Properties Ltd v International Franchises Ltd – Sole counsel for a commercial landlord in the Gibraltar Supreme Court and Court of Appeal.

 “Quantum of confidence” – Interview with Lexis®PSL IP & IT discussing the High Court’s decision in Burrell v Clifford EWHC 294 (Ch), All ER (D) 206 (Feb) (first published on Lexis®PSL IP & IT on 2 March 2016).